JortdeBokx/Markis/README.md

 # Markis
 The ultimate File Management System for (almost) all Tu/e courses

-Markis is written in python using the Flask Microframework
+Markis is written in python using the Flask Micro-framework

 ## Getting started
 follow these instructions if you want to setup a copy of the project on your local machine for development and testing purposes.

-### Prerequisits
+### Prerequisites
-In order to setup the development environment you need to install the following: firstle install [Python 3.6](https://www.python.org/downloads/release/python-360/), together with Pip. then, in the root directory run `pip install -r requirements.txt` to install all dependancies.
+In order to setup the development environment you need to install the following: firstly install [Python 3.6](https://www.python.org/downloads/release/python-360/), together with Pip. then, in the root directory run `pip install -r requirements.txt` to install all dependencies.

 ### Setup
 After having installed the required packages you can run `python app.py` to run the server.

-Configure `/instance/config.py` as you please. **Don't submit your version of this file to the repository**.
-We have added a default development database in `config.py` for you to use.
-Should you wish to use your own development database overwrite the url in `/instance/config.py`
+Configure `/instance/config.py` as you please. **Your version of this file should not be in the repository**.
+You need to define the following variables in `/instance/config.py` in order to successfully run a development instance:
+* Add a `SECRET_KEY` variable
+* Add information for a development database (email the project owners if you wish to use a hosted DB server) `SQLALCHEMY_DATABASE_URI`.
+* Add the following: `DEBUG = True` & `SQLALCHEMY_ECHO = True` (to overwrite main configuration)
+* Add your own url, username and password for a crowd REST server, you can ask the project owner for a hosted crowd server

 ###folder structure
 The files and folders are divided as follows: